 Do you employ members of your family?

-Employing and paying salary to family members who undertake work for your incorporated business is worth considering as you could receive a tax deduction against the salary that you pay them, providing that said salary is “reasonable” in relation to the work done.
-In 2019, the individual can earn up to $13,229 (increased for 2020 from $12,298) and pay no federal tax.
-This also provides the individual with RRSP contribution room, CPP and allow for child-care deductions.
-Bear in mind additional costs that are incurred when employing someone, such as payroll taxes and contributions to CPP.
+Employing and paying a salary to family members who work for your incorporated business is worth considering.
+You could receive a tax deduction against the salary you pay them, providing that the salary is “reasonable” with the work done.
+In 2020, the individual can earn up to $13,229 (increased for 2020 from $12,298) and pay no federal tax.
+This also provides the individual with RRSP contribution room, CPP and allows for child-care deductions.
+Bear in mind there are additional costs incurred when employing someone, such as payroll taxes and contributions to CPP.

 Claiming the Small Business Deduction

 Are you able to claim a small business deduction?
-The federal small business tax rate decreased from 9% in 2019 (from 10% in 2018) and not anticipated to increase in 2020.
+The federal small business tax rate decreased to 9% in 2019.
+It did not increase in 2020, nor is it expected to increase in 2021.
 From a provincial level, there will be changes in the following provinces:

-Therefore, a small business deduction in 2019 is worth more than in 2020 for these provinces.
+Therefore, a small business deduction in 2020 is worth more than in 2021 for these provinces.

 Should you repay any shareholder loans?

-Loaning funds from your corporation at a low or zero interest rate means that you are considered to have benefited from a taxable benefit at the CRA’s 2% interest rate, less actual interest that you pay during the year or thirty days after it.
-You need to include the loan in your income tax return, unless it is repaid within one year after the end of your corporation’s taxation year.
+Borrowing funds from your corporation at a low or zero interest rate means that you are considered to have received a taxable benefit at the CRA’s 1% prescribed interest rate, less actual interest that you pay during the year or thirty days after the end of the year.
+You need to include the loan in your income tax return unless it is repaid within one year after the end of your corporation’s taxation year.

-For example, if your company has a December 31st year-end and it loaned you funds on November 1, 2019, you must repay the loan by December 31, 2020, otherwise you will need to include the loan as taxable income in your 2019 personal tax return.
+For example, if your company has a December 31 year-end and loaned you funds on November 1, 2020, you must repay the loan by December 31, 2021; otherwise, you will need to include the loan as taxable income on your 2020 personal tax return.

 Passive investment income

-If your corporation has a December year-end, then 2019 will be the first taxation year that the new passive investment income rules may apply to your company.
+If your corporation has a December year-end, then 2020 will be the second taxation year that the current passive investment income rules may apply to your company.

-New measures were introduced in the 2018 federal budget relating to private businesses which also earn passive investment income in a corporation that also operates an active business.
+New measures were introduced in the 2018 federal budget relating to private businesses, which earn passive investment income in a corporation that also operates an active business.

-There are two key parts to this, as follows:
+There are two key parts to this:

 Limiting access to dividend refunds.
-Essentially, a private company will be required to pay ineligible dividends in order to receive dividend refunds on some taxes which, in the past, could have been refunded when an eligible dividend was paid.
+Essentially, a private company will be required to pay ineligible dividends to receive dividend refunds on some taxes.
+In the past, these could have been refunded when an eligible dividend was paid.

 Limiting the small business deduction.
-This means that, for the companies mentioned above, the small business deduction can be reduced at a rate of $5 for every $1 over between $50,000 and $150,000 of investment income, or eliminated if investment income exceeds $150,000.
-Please note that Ontario and New Brunswick are not following these federal rules.
+This means that, for impacted companies, the small business deduction will be reduced at a rate of $5 for every $1 of investment income over $50,000.
+It is eliminated if investment income exceeds $150,000.
+Ontario and New Brunswick are not following these federal rules.
 Therefore, the provincial small business deduction is still available for income up to $500,000 annually.

-If your corporation earns both active business and passive investment income, you should contact us and your accountant directly to determine if there are any planning opportunities to minimize the impact of the new passive investment income rules’ impact.
+Suppose your corporation earns both active business and passive investment income.
+In that case, you should contact your accountant and us directly to determine if there are any planning opportunities to minimize the new passive investment income rules’ impact.
 For example, you can consider a “buy and hold” strategy to help defer capital gains.

 Think about when to pay dividends and dividend type

-When choosing to pay dividends in 2019 or 2020, you should consider the following:
+When choosing to pay dividends in 2020 or 2021, you should consider the following: